-macOS Sierra ships with PHP 5.6, OSX 10.11 El Capitan with PHP 5.5.x and OSX 10.8 Mountain Lion ships with PHP version 5.3, there is an easy upgrade method to either the newer stable version 5.6 or an older stable PHP version or even the latest PHP version 7.
+macOS Sierra ships with PHP 5.6, OSX 10.11 El Capitan with PHP 5.5.x and OSX 10.8 Mountain Lion ships with PHP version 5.3, there is an easy upgrade method to the stable version 5.6 or an older stable PHP version or even the latest PHP version 7.2.

-The latest PHP version in this guide is from this PHP Packaged site which is being maintained for OSX and is known as a reliable source.
+The latest PHP version in this guide is from this PHP Packaged site which is being maintained for macOS and is known as a reliable source.

 Open Terminal and run…